Hi-PACE/hipace/docs/source/run/parameters.rst

         * ``Dirichlet`` The field value in ghost cells stays zero.

         * ``Periodic`` The field value in ghost cells is filled using periodic continuation of the domain.
             This option should usually be selected only in combination with periodic field solvers.

-        * ``Open``
+        * ``Open`` Uses a Taylor approximation of the Greens function to solve the Poisson equations with open boundary conditions.
+Only available with the predictor-corrector solver.

 * ``boundary.particle`` (`string`)
     Type of boundary condition used for particles.